 This combination of factors created a market that was effectively “frozen.”
 Seller’s didn’t really want to sell, and buyers didn’t really want to buy.

 But even buyers intrepid enough to continue their search still encountered challenges.
 Historically low inventory meant they couldn’t even see the remaining inventory in person.
 They had to either rely on virtual tours or purchase sight unseen.
+And financing became more challenging for many buyers.

 Shutdown Ends, Market Thaws & Prices Drop